ChrisChinchilla/Chip-Shop/_manual/setup.md

 Put all resource tokens in easy reach of players.

-Players Start with:
+Players start as a new company with:
 - 0 Scores
 - 10 Money
-- 5 Resources to distribute
+- 5 Resources to distribute as they wish